clbustos/buhos/README.md

 #### Prerequisites

-On Linux, a ruby 2.4 installation with bundler is needed, and development libraries for mysql and sqlite.
+On Linux, a ruby 2.4 installation with bundler is needed, and development libraries for MySQL and SQLite.
 We recommend using [RVM](https://rvm.io/).

 On Ubuntu, the following script installs all required dependencies: